Making a Dog Photo Book at Mixbook

 Text & Photo Editing Options

-Mixbook gives you the option of auto-filling the pages and then you can go back and made modifications.
+Mixbook gives you the option of auto-filling the pages and then you can go back and make modifications.
 Alternatively, you can choose to fill every page yourself and customize each page as you wish.
-Either way you have complete control to move, resize, flip, change background, etc. The editor helps you align everything with vertical or horizontal lines that appear as you move around an image or text.
-The pop-up photo toolbar makes it simple to add a border, shadow, adjust the opacity, adjust the image brightness, saturation and contrast.
-You can even cut the image into a shape such as a heart or star.
+Either way, you have complete control to move, resize, flip, change the background, etc. The editor helps you align everything with vertical or horizontal lines that appear as you move around an image or text.
+The pop-up photo toolbar makes it simple to add a border, or shadow, adjust the opacity, and adjust the image brightness, saturation, and contrast.
+You can even cut the image into a shape such as a heart or a star.

 My Dog Photo Album Just Arrived

 Toby’s dog photo book arrived only 9 days after I ordered it.
 I even used budget shipping, which is slower and cheaper than standard shipping.